Polymer/old-docs-site/index.md

 ## Quick start

-1. Download the .zip of `polymer-all` from the link above.
+1. Download the latest .zip bundle from the link above.
 If you want to use Git, see [Getting the code](/getting-the-code.html).
 2. **Fire up a web server** in your app's directory.
 3. Include `polymer.min.js` (bundled with the release) in your main page: